 In the practice of wound care it is often necessary to see the patients regularly and frequently in order to facilitate reversal of their wounding processes.
 Most patients with chronic wounds are middle-aged or older and have significant other medical issues.
 Diabetes is a common co-morbidity and peripheral vascular disease which is usually present either delays or prevents a normal healing process.
 Mr. Johnson was dealing with both problems, and because his efforts to heal his wounds were failing he was becoming very discouraged.
 Despite the circumstances and frequent medical visits he had a gentle and cheerful spirit, and I knew whatever plan was initiated he would be compliant.

 I had never met Mr. Johnson nor his family but immediately recognized his son-in-law, Eddie Bradford.
-Any loyal Razorback football fan who is over 60 years in age remembers Eddie as an excellent football player from the early 1950’s.
-He played for Coach Bowden Wyatt on a team which had only 25 players in 1954 and became known as “The 25 Little Pigs.”
+Any loyal Razorback football fan who is over sixty years old remembers Eddie as an excellent football player from the early 1950’s.
+He played for Coach Bowden Wyatt on a team which had only twenty-five players in 1954 and became known as “The 25 Little Pigs.”
 Eddie was a starter on the offensive line, and the team was so good they won the Southwest Conference championship and played in the Cotton Bowl on January 1, 1955 against Georgia Tech.
 I wrote about my experience in Dallas on that New Year’s Day when I was privileged to go with some friends to see the game.
-(A Panhandler At The Cotton Bowl; June, 2014).
+(A Panhandler At The Cotton Bowl).

 Eddie and his wife Betty Ann love the Lord Jesus and were perceptive enough in loving Mr. Johnson to know he did not have a personal relationship with Christ.
 Eddie told me in a private conversation at the clinic during the initial visit he and Betty Ann had witnessed to him “for years”, but something in his belief system had prevented him from receiving and embracing Christ as Savior.
 Eddie said they would really appreciate any witness I might be toward their beloved father.
 I began praying God would open the door to allow His Spirit to convict Mr. Johnson.